agsb/wirewp/README.md

 # WireWp

-( not finish, version 0.1 )
+( sure not finish, version 0.1 )
+Sorry, this is not about jewels.

-I want easy make hobby circuits and the best way is using wirewrap, but cann't found a program to design boards around in the internet, then maybe I try make one.
+I want easy make hobby eletronic circuits and the best way is using wire wrap, but can not found a program to design boards around (in the internet), then maybe I try make this one.

 It is a simple planner for wire wrap circuits in boards.

 It makes a list of pins conections for wire wrap.

-Still just a bunch of scripts.

-Uses a sort for group wires to wrap.

-Uses a awk script to make a SVG draw of board and wires.
+Still just a bunch of scripts, that uses a sort for group wires to wrap and a awk script to make a SVG draw of board and wires.

 PS.
 I know about PCB manufacturing companies, but do not want expend time in draw schematics and routes,